 I am a senior interaction designer working at the the Government Digital Service (GDS).
 I previously did work for the Department of Work and Pensions through their technology partner BPDTS.
 Since September 2015 I’ve been embedded central government, first as a user researcher and then more recently as an interaction designer.
 Since January 2017 I’ve been helping assess services to the Digital Service Standard as a design assessor.

 I have several years of experience as a writer and blogger.
 I began writing for the online interaction design magazine Johnny Holland in 2008, and was one of the chief editors (aka ‘kahunas’) from 2010 to late 2012.
-More recently I was the official blogger for UX Scotland 2014.
+I’ve also been the official blogger for UX Scotland.